Friday, 30 January 2015

 Definition of Wants

-Wants can be defined as those desires that are backed by the purchasing capacity of the people.
+Wants can be defined as desires that are backed by the purchasing capacity of the person desiring.
+So all desires are not wants.
+To be treated as a want, your desire must be capable of being satisfied.

 Desires can be satisfied when you have the purchasing power in terms of money or kind.
 So, wants are different from desires.

 Consumers act according to the urgency of wants.
-Most urgent wants are satisfied first, then lesser emergency wants are satisfied and lastly, superfluous wants are satisfied.
+Most urgent wants are satisfied first, then lesser emergency wants, and lastly, superfluous wants are satisfied (if affordable).

-Basically, all requirements of people are broadly classified into needs and wants.
+Basically, all desires are broadly classified into needs and wants.

 Needs are those without which one can not survive.
-For example: food, clothes and shelter.
+For example: food, clothes, and shelter.
 These are the most basic requirements for anyone to survive.
-One may manage himself for one or two days without them.
+One may manage without them for one or two days.
 But ultimately, he needs these items to survive.
-So these items are called as needs.
+So these items are categorised as Needs.

-Wants contain a wider choice of requirements made by human beings to satisfy their desires.
+Wants contain a wider choice of requirements to satisfy their desires.
 Wants can include needs also.
 But needs can not include wants.
 You can survive without having or satisfying most of these wants desired by you.
-For example, a costly food, a bicycle or bike, a movie or TV set, mobile, etc. All these are wants.
+For example, costly food, a bicycle or bike, a movie or TV set, a mobile, etc. All these are wants.
 But they can not be needs.
 You can still survive without these items.

 Necessities or Necessaries

 Necessaries are just like needs.
 You can't live without satisfying these necessities.
 Food is necessary to survive.
-Water is also very necessary for living.
-Similarly you need air to breathe and survive.
-So all these are known as necessities because you can't survive without them.
+Water is a necessity for living.
+Similarly, you need air to breathe and survive.
+So all these are classified as necessities because you can't survive without them.
+According to this assumption, food, clothes, and shelter fall under necessities.

 Comforts